appkr/book-writing-kit/_draft/chapter2.md

-# An exhibit of Markdown
+# Chapter 2.
+An exhibit of Markdown

 ## Unordered list